Guide to Carrier Blends & Care

-Artipoppe wraps are available in a wide variety of fibres and blends of different fibres.
-Choosing the right blend is very much dependent on personal opinion and you can immediately feel the differences when you touch a wrap.
+Artipoppe woven wraps, ring slings and Zeitgeist baby carriers are available in a wide variety of fibres and blends.
+Especially for woven wraps and ring slings, choosing the right blend is very much dependent on personal opinion and you can immediately feel the differences when you touch the products.

-Artipoppe wraps are being woven and finished in the Netherlands.
+Artipoppe fabric is woven and designed in the Netherlands with the highest quality, and most durable yarn available in the world.
 For the materials we make use of specific regional expertise, such as cashmere from Mongolia, wool from Scotland, merino* from New-Zealand, Qiviut from North-America and cotton from Egypt.

 *we are paying close attention to our merino suppliers and request “mulesing-free” certificates for all merino yarns we source.